 To develop a legacy-giving approach that’s right for you, contact your legal or tax adviser to discuss your goals.
 Or, for simple ‘cash’ donations, feel free to contact the Cortland Rural Cemetery directly.

-Can a gift to the Foundation be used immediately by the cemetery?
+Can a gift be used immediately by the cemetery?

-Is there standard ’language’ one might use to direct a legacy gift/bequest to the Cemetery Foundation?
+Is there standard ’language’ one might use to direct a legacy gift/bequest to the cemetery?

 Your legal or tax advisor can assist with this, but a tried-and-true starting point is: